sanu12386/Education_Recommender-system-students-subject-and-study-wise-/README.md

 # Note Please:
-Before using any other file you have to run the Studend recommendation notebook to get model.pkl and scaler.pkl.
+Before using any other file you have to run the Student recommendation notebook to get model.pkl and scaler.pkl.

 # Dataset Description: